 - Smoking – Tobacco use does a great deal of damage in the oral region.
-Not only does tobacco use slow the healing process, it also vastly increases the chances of an individual developing periodontal disease.
+Not only does tobacco use slow the healing process, but it also vastly increases the chances of an individual developing periodontal disease.
 For diabetics who smoke, the risk is exponentially greater.
 In fact, diabetic smokers aged 45 and over are twenty times more likely to develop periodontal disease.

 - Poor oral hygiene – It is essential for diabetics to maintain excellent levels of oral health.
 When daily brushing and flossing does not occur, the harmful oral bacteria can ingest the excess sugar between the teeth and colonize more freely below the gum line.
 This exacerbates the metabolic problems that diabetes sufferers experience.